 Julio Capó Jr.

-Julio Capó Jr., Ph.D., is Associate Professor in the Department of History and the Wolfsonian Public Humanities Lab at Florida International University.
+Julio Capó Jr., Ph.D., is Associate Professor in the Department of History and Deputy Director of the Wolfsonian Public Humanities Lab at Florida International University.

 Professor Capó is a transnational historian whose research and teaching interests include modern U.S. history, especially the United States' relationship to the Caribbean and Latin America.
 He addresses how gender and sexuality have historically intersected with constructions of ethnicity, race, class, nation, age, and ability.
 His first book, Welcome to Fairyland: Queer Miami before 1940 (2017), highlights how transnational forces—including (im)migration, trade, and tourism—to and from the Caribbean shaped Miami's queer past.
 The book has received six awards and honors, including the Charles S. Sydnor Award from the Southern Historical Association for the best book written on Southern history.
 His work has appeared in the Journal of American History, Radical History Review, Diplomatic History, Journal of Urban History, Journal of American Ethnic History, Modern American History, GLQ, H-Net, American Studies, and several edited volumes.